na-na-hi/renget/archive/6wfys.md

 Underdog - great set of animations for miscellaneous stuff.
 I recommend using EVG's injury animations over these, however.
 Realistic Animation Project - Movement (Oldrim) - Kneel while sneaking!
 Sprint like Tom Cruise!
 Fuck like a Sabrecat!
 Run these through CAO before using.
+*or* Pristine Vanilla Movement
 Immersive Interactions - least fucked implementation of this so far.
-If you get teleport bugs, disable first person animations in MCM.
 It autodetects mods like Wintersun and Hunterborn, but not the Animated (whatever) series listed below, so check your MCM.
+In theory, *First Person Animation Teleport Bug Fix* fixes the old teleport bugs.
 EVG's Conditional Idles - This plays nice with most current weather and needs mods, and offers a wide range of Immersive™ animations.
-Animated Interactions and Idles - successor to Sky Idles.
-Read books, stick pennies up your ass, etc. Compatible with the rest of this list.
+~~Animated Interactions and Idles~~ - Apparently this is broken now.
 Animated Potions (and Animated Poisons) - modern and compatible animations for, you guessed it, drinking poisons and applying potions.
 Archery Gameplay Overhaul - Even if you don't want the combat changes, trust me and use its meshes (just disable or delete the .esp).
 CBPC Equipment Physics SE and AE - UUOOOH (crying emoji).
 It's finally out.
 This is what got me to reinstall the game.